 In this case, we'll select the Image tab to search through Canva's library for an appropriate picture.
 I found the perfect one for my invitation by searching for Caribbean.
 Once you've selected the best image for your design, you can pinch and drag to crop and apply a filter if you wish.

 Customize your template's color palette by tapping an element and selecting the color box.
-I went for mainly gold and sand-like colors to compliment the picture of my tropical beach.
+I went for mainly gold and sand-like colors to complement the picture of my tropical beach.

-Contrasting hues will help make important text stand out and you should try to use colors that are not only aesthetically pleasing, but fit well with the tone and purpose of your design.
+Contrasting hues will help make relevant text stand out and you should try to use colors that are not only aesthetically pleasing but fit well with the tone and purpose of your design.
 A pale blue, for example, will help to convey a more serene message, whereas an attention-grabbing red is more suited to stimulating designs that emphasize power.

-This Article from Creative Bloq offers some great tips for exploiting the use of color in your designs and how they can be used to elicit a unique emotional response in the viewer.
+An article from Creative Bloq offers some great tips for exploiting the use of color in your designs and how they can be used to elicit a different emotional response in the viewer.

 With your colors set, the text in place, and everything else in order, your design is ready to be shared.